ucsc/site-chancellor/media.md

 ---
-layout: page
+layout: collection
+collection: links
-title: Media?
+title: In the news
-menu: true
-order: 2
 ---

-Page for collection of media coverage?
+Page for collection of media coverage links